K. D. Thirunavukkarasu

-K. D. Thirunavukkarasu (born 1931) is a Tamil scholar, writer, critic and translator from Tamil Nadu, India.
+K. D. Thirunavukkarasu (1931–1989) was an Indian Tamil scholar, writer, critic and translator from Tamil Nadu, India.

-Thirunavukkarasu is an alumnus of Pachaiyappa's College, Chennai.
+Thirunavukkarasu was an alumnus of Pachaiyappa's College, Chennai.
 He obtained a M.A, M.Litt. and a PhD and worked as a professor at the International Institute of Tamil Studies in Chennai.
 In 1974, he was awarded the Sahitya Akademi Award for Tamil for his literary criticism Thirukkural Needhi Illakkiyam (lit.
 Thirukkural, a moralist literature).
+He died in 1989.